-- COVID-19 Corona virus disease that is caused by the SARS-COV-2 virus and its variants. - Cruise Ship passenger ship employed in the carriage of passengers primarily on international voyages. - Cruise passenger- passenger arriving in Belize from a foreign port and leaving Belize within 24 hours after arrival in the same cruise ship vessel by which they arrived. - Crew- all employees of a foreign cruise ship - Schedule confirmed itinerary schedule of cruise ship expected arrival date, departure date, estimated passengers, ship name and port of call done with BTB via shipping agent. - Contracted Operator- Licensed tour operator that has a direct contract with cruise lines to sell shore excursions - Independent Operator Licensed operator that sells shore excursions to cruise passengers, independently. - Bubble- This is a safe corridor identified as part of phased reopening approach for cruise that has ensured that all health and safety protocols are being met to mitigate spread of virus. - Shipping Agent- licensed company that engages with cruise lines to facilitate operations to enter Belize and while in Belize. - Boarding Crew- all Government entities that must board the Cruise ship for all necessary clearances prior to allowing disembarkation.
+- COVID-19- Corona virus disease that is caused by the SARS-COV-2 virus and its variants. - Cruise Ship- passenger ship employed in the carriage of passengers primarily on international voyages. - Cruise passenger- passenger arriving in Belize from a foreign port and leaving Belize within 24 hours after arrival in the same cruise ship vessel by which they arrived. - Crew- all employees of a foreign cruise ship - Schedule- confirmed itinerary schedule of cruise ship expected arrival date, departure date, estimated passengers, ship name and port of call done with BTB via shipping agent. - Contracted Operator- Licensed tour operator that has a direct contract with cruise lines to sell shore excursions - Independent Operator- Licensed operator that sell shore excursions to cruise passengers, independently. - Shipping Agent- licensed company that engages with cruise lines to facilitate operations to enter Belize and while in Belize. - Boarding Crew- all Government entities that are legally mandated to process necessary clearances prior to issuance of Free Practique.